 Why do some fruiting plants like the Miracle Berry need low pH?

-PS – most plants need a pH of 5.8pH…so don’t go acidifying all your plant water down to 3.5pH…overly acidic conditions like this can actually kill many plants.
+Caution: Most other plants need a pH of ~5.8-6.5pH, so don’t go acidifying all your plant’s water down to 4pH.
+Overly acidic conditions like this can and will eventually kill most other types of plants.

 High Humidity?
 Miracle Berry Climate